SEO FAQs For Bloggers – Ace The Optimization Process

 Blogs’ body – used naturally (keyword stuffing penalizes), spread all across the post.

-- Using the focus keyword in the introduction of the post (preferably at the beginning) and the conclusion is especially recommended.
+- Using the focus keyword in the post’s introduction (preferably at the beginning) and the conclusion is recommended.

 How many times should I repeat a particular keyword?